Ed Philip

-Edward Thomas Philip (March 11, 1940 - January 31, 2022) was a former Canadian politician in Ontario, Canada.
-He was a New Democratic Party member of the Legislative Assembly of Ontario from 1975 to 1995 who represented the west Toronto riding of Etobicoke.
-From 1990 to 1995 he was a cabinet minister in the government of Bob Rae.
+Edward Thomas Philip (March 11, 1940 - January 31, 2022) was a Canadian politician in Ontario, Canada.
+He was a New Democratic Party (NDP) member of the Legislative Assembly of Ontario from 1975 to 1995 who represented the west Toronto riding of Etobicoke.
+From 1990 to 1995, he was a cabinet minister in the government of Bob Rae.

 Background

-Philip was educated at St. Joseph's Teachers' College, the University of Ottawa, and the Ontario Institute for Studies in Education, earning a Master's Degree in Education.
+Philip was educated at St. Joseph's Teachers' College, the University of Ottawa, and the Ontario Institute for Studies in Education, earning a Master of Education.
 He worked as an adult educator and management consultant before entering politics, and was a coordinator of leadership training with the Ontario Federation of Agriculture.

-Philip was married to Audrey with whom he has two children (twins) Andrew Fergus and Sarah Meghan Philip.
+Philip was married to Audrey with whom he has two children.
 Previously, he was married to Suzanne.
 Philip died at Mackenzie Health Hospital in Richmond Hill, Ontario on January 31, 2022.

 Politics

-He was elected to the Ontario legislature in the provincial election of 1975, defeating incumbent Liberal Leonard Braithwaite by 1,256 votes in the Toronto riding of Etobicoke.
+Philip was elected to the Ontario legislature in the provincial election of 1975, defeating incumbent Liberal Leonard Braithwaite by 1,256 votes in the Toronto riding of Etobicoke.
 He was re-elected by a greater margin in the election of 1977, and fended off a stronger challenge from Progressive Conservative Aileen Anderson in the 1981 election.
 In the elections of 1985, 1987 and 1990, he was elected without difficulty.

 Philip supported Bob Rae for the provincial NDP leadership in 1982.
-During his time in opposition he held various critic portfolios including transportation, housing, rent review and government services.
+During his time in opposition, he held various critic portfolios including transportation, housing, rent review and government services.
 He was also chairman of the Standing Committee on Public Accounts.
 During this session he presented a discussion paper entitled "Guidelines for Public Accounts Committees in Canada" which discussed the evolving role of this type of legislative committee.